Malena Pichot: Biography

 In 2011 Pichot joined the cast of El hombre de tu vida, an Argentine comedy series created by Juan José Campanella that aired in Telefe.

 In 2012 Pichot had her own sketch comedy segment in Canal 9's show Duro de domar, called Cualca!, available in YouTube.

 In 2013, she created and acted in two other series: Jorge, an 8-episode series on TV Publica, and Por ahora, a 13-episode series on Cosmopolitan TV.

 In 2018, Pichot had a stand up special, Estupidez compleja (Complex Stupidity), air on Netflix.
 The show is about feminism and Argentine culture.

+In 2019, she published Enojate, Hermana, a compilation of more than 30 of her own articles published in Página 12 between 2017 and 2019 referring to gender and feminism issues.

 Family

 She is the cousin of Argentine rugby player Agustín Pichot.
+In addition, Malena and Leandro Lopatín have a son together named Rafael Lopatín Pichot, who was born on June 12, 2023.